Tamschi/flourish/flourish/README.md

 ## Known Issues

-⚠️ There's a race condition somewhere in set_blocking that seemingly causes it to either not block or not set.
+⚠️ The update task queue is currently not fair whatsoever, so one busy-looping thread will block all others.

 ## Quick-Start